Huge disappointment at limitations of Bovine TB Strategy Review led by Sir Charles Godfray

 “Badger vaccination should be used strategically, with more resources invested to roll out a widespread vaccination programme.
 Vaccination has the potential to reduce bTB infection prevalence in the badger population [7], and hence bTB risks to cattle, without the harmful effects associated with culling such as increased prevalence of TB in badgers plus spreading the disease.
 [8,9].
 The review highlights the potential for a large-scale badger vaccination programme as an alternative to culling which The Wildlife Trusts welcomes.
 The government should do more to support rolling vaccination out to more areas of the country.

-The Wildlife Trusts are ideally placed to work with the government and farmers to deliver badger vaccination at a wide-scale.
+The Wildlife Trusts are ideally placed to work with the government and farmers to deliver wide-scale badger vaccination.

 • Halt the badger cull now.